ethyi/webcheckers1/docs/DesignDoc.md

 Lastly, checkersGame holds the necesarry attributes for the GameView, and is the highest level entity that holds the Board.
 Thus, in acoordance to its hierarchy, it is stored in GameCenter.

 ### Design Improvement
-The most important design improvement we need to make is to have lower coupling.
-There are too many dependencies between classes especially in the model tier.
-Too many higher level classes are being passed in the constructor of lower level classes.
-If a more rigid hierarchy is established, there will be lower coupling, and more classes with higher cohesion.
+The most important design improvement we could've made was information expert.
+Too much information and functionality in the model tier was passed into the UI tiers and thus, there would be too many dependencies.
+Better implementation of information expert would've created more cohesive classes which would've been easier to unit test in the long run.

 ## Testing